theblackwidower/Postgre-To-MySQL-Adapter/README.md

 This adapter also fails in the following scenario: If a prepared statement is built calling a table, then that table is subsequently destroyed and rebuilt, and the aforementioned statement is executed.

-While this may seem like an unusual scenario, Postgre handles it fine, but my MySQL does not.
+While this may seem like an unusual scenario, PostgreSQL handles it fine, but my MySQL does not.
 I have yet to come up with a workable solution.

 ##Installation
 To install the adapter, download [mysql_adapter.php](https://raw.githubusercontent.com/theblackwidower/Postgre-To-MySQL-Adapter/master/mysql_adapter.php "Download"), and add this block of code to your header file, above any database calls.
 Be sure the code points to the file's proper location.